 45 minutes of each training session

-Attach an exercise band at hip height in front of you.
-Sit on a chair with your face towards the exercise band.
-Wrap the exercise band around your ankle.
-Lift and stretch your leg.
-Then slowly bend your knee to tighten the resistance band.
-Hold the tension for a few seconds and slowly stretch the knee again.
+Secure an exercise band at hip height in front of you.
+Sit on a chair facing the exercise band.
+Loop the exercise band around your ankle.
+Lift and extend your leg.
+Then slowly bend your knee so that the exercise band tightens.
+Hold the tension for a few seconds and slowly straighten your knee again.